Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Dispersion relations for and

-Furthermore, one of the most relevant topics in Hadron Physics is the robust extraction of resonances.
-The most interesting resonances nowadays are not those easily identified by nice peaks in cross sections, but those which are very wide and/or masked by thresholds or other nearby resonances and dynamical features.
-An example is the much debated lowest-lying scalar-nonet $\sig,f_0(980),a_0(980)$ and $\kap$.
-To the latter we will dedicate the whole section \ref{sec:kappa}.
-When these complications occur, one has to resort to the rigorous definition of a resonance in terms of its associated pole in the complex plane that is a partial wave feature that cannot be removed by any other nearby effect.
+Furthermore, one of the most relevant topics in Hadron Physics is the extraction of resonances.
+The most interesting resonances nowadays are not those easily identified by nice peaks in cross-sections, but those which are very wide and/or masked by thresholds or other nearby resonances and dynamical features.
+An example is the much-debated lowest-lying scalar-nonet $\sig,f_0(980),a_0(980)$ and $\kap$.
+We will dedicate the whole section \ref{sec:kappa} to the latter.
+When these complications occur, one has to resort to the rigorous resonance definition in terms of its associated pole in the complex plane, which is a feature that cannot be removed by any other nearby effect.
 The pole position of these resonances is usually far from the real axis, or surrounded by nearby thresholds, which produce a very unstable analytic extrapolation.
 Actually, different models providing similar-quality descriptions of data may yield rather different poles.
-Dispersion relations can also overcome this problem, since they are derived from Cauchy's theorem, which provides the correct analytic continuation to the complex plane, which is also very stable.
-Last but not least, apart from resonance poles, there are several interesting parameters or quantities that can only be determined far from the physical region, like the reknowned $\pi N$ $\sigma$ term, Adler zeros, etc... which can only be extracted with high precision if an stable analytic extrapolation is performed.
+Dispersion relations can also overcome this problem, since they are derived from Cauchy's theorem, thus supplying the correct analytic continuation to the complex plane, which is also very stable.
+Last but not least, apart from resonance poles, several interesting parameters or quantities can only be determined far from the physical region, like the renowned $\pi N$ $\sigma$ term, Adler zeros, etc... which can only be extracted with high precision if a stable analytic extrapolation is performed.